papis/papis/HACKING.md

 --------------

 Can add scripts for everyone to share to the folder `examples/scripts` in the repository.
-These scripts will not be shipped with papis, but they are there for other users to use and modify.
+These scripts will not be shipped with Papis, but they are there for other users to use and modify.

 Adding Importers